vmlinz/ci.vmlinz.github.io/source/_posts/rails-4-routes-essentials.md

 ### nested routes ###

-Nested routes allow you to represent resources that are logically children of other resources.
+Nested routes allow you to represent resources that are logically children of other resources, for models:

-### adding more restful actions ###

-## Non-resourceful routing ##

-In case of URLs which are not fit into resourceful abstraction, rails supports routing for arbitrary URLs.

-for models:

 ```
 class Magazine < ActiveRecord::Base